BOOST CONFERENCE PRESENTER FAQ

 Q: Will BOOST promote my workshop to attendees?

 Yes!
-BOOST promotes individual workshop promotions via Twitter and Facebook.
-BOOST will also post the conference brochure online and list in our conference app to assist attendees with workshop selection.
+BOOST promotes conference workshops on our social media and monthly newsletters.
+Your workshop will also be listed in our conference app to assist attendees with their workshop selection(s).
 If you are interested in additional promotional opportunities, please visit our Sponsorship page boostconference.org/sponsors

 Q: How can I promote my workshop at the BOOST Conference?